Stop searching. Start finding

 Found a source that matters?
 This button searches for a free, open-access copy you can read right now.
 No paywall, no login.
 Add any link to your Sofia chat and she'll read the full content so you can ask questions about what it actually says.

 Want to understand a source fully?
-Explore opens a menu of analysis tools.
+Learn opens a menu of analysis tools.
 Get a 2000-word deep dive, check for bias, see a timeline, read the historiography, generate an audio podcast, or test your knowledge with quizzes and flashcards.

 + Button

 Want to save a source for later?
-The + button lets you add it to a workspace collection or send it straight to the Notetaker, our built-in research editor.
+The + button lets you add it to a workspace collection or send it straight to the Notetaker, the built-in research editor.
 Build a library of sources across multiple projects and keep your notes, citations, and analysis all in one place.

 Fact Check